 Perhaps the most prestigious college in the country, Harvard University was ranked No. 2 in 'National Universities' by the U.S. News & World Report for 2016.
 Not only is the university highly regarded for overall academic achievement but its Harvard Dental School, founded in 1867, is the oldest dental school in the nation to be connected with a university medical department.
 You'll be able to achieve such degrees as:

 - Advanced Graduate Education Program in Orthodontics

-University of Maryland - Baltimore in Baltimore, MD
+University of Maryland - Baltimore, MD

 The first dental college in the world, the University of Maryland School of Dentistry was founded in 1840.
-Staunchly devoted to research since its inception, the school currently ranks fourth nationally among dental schools in funding from the National Institutes of Health, and the university overall ranks No. 37 in 'Best Medical Schools: Research' at the graduate level by the U.S. News & World Report for 2012.
+Staunchly devoted to research since its inception, the school currently ranks 15th nationally among dental schools in funding from the National Institutes of Health, and the university overall ranks No. 37 in 'Best Medical Schools: Research' at the graduate level by the U.S. News & World Report for 2016.
 Through the school's Orthodontics Department, you can also complete postgraduate orthodontics training.
 Program titles include: